In vitro diagnostics

-In vitro diagnostics (IVDs) are non-invasive tests performed on biological samples (for example blood, urine or tissues) to diagnose or exclude a disease.
-They are used for diagnosis, screening and therapeutic monitoring of diseases.
+In vitro diagnostics (IVDs) are non-invasive tests performed on biological samples (blood, urine or tissues) to diagnose or exclude a disease.
+They are used for diagnosis, prognosis, risk stratification, screening and therapeutic monitoring of diseases.
 IVDs have a broad scope ranging from sophisticated

 Although there are variations in healthcare systems, reimbursement policies, etc. from country to country, healthcare cost containment is a constant across the EU5 countries.
 Besides budget restrictions, greater centralization both in the public and private laboratory sectors has increased the power of purchasing organizations.